kameronbrooks/nd0191-c2-React-Redux-project-starter/README.md

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

+## To Run This Project

+Install all dependencies by using `npm install`
+Run `npm run start` to start the application

+For testing, run `npm run test`

 ## Data

 There are two types of objects stored in our database: